mui/mui-x/docs/data/migration/migration-pickers-v7/migration-pickers-v7.md

   The only difference is that `usePickerActionsContext` only contains variables with stable references that won't cause a re-render of your component.
   :::

-- The component passed to the `shortcuts` slot no longer receives the `isValid` prop.
-  You can use the `useIsValidValue` hook instead:
+- The component passed to the `shortcuts` slot no longer receives the `isValid` prop, instead you can use the `useIsValidValue` hook:

   ```diff
   +import { useIsValidValue } from '@mui/x-date-pickers/hooks';